 Elevated blood pressure manifests as dizziness along with a severe headache.
 This may cause confusion and loss of balance.

-Higher cardiac labor in high BP can result in clenching chest pain or symptoms similar to a heart attack.
+Higher cardiac labour in high BP can result in clenching chest pain or symptoms similar to a heart attack.
 This symptom is seen in dangerously high blood pressure.
 Health care provider should be contacted without delay to prevent a stroke or heart attack.

-During hypertensive crisis, blood may come from the nose.
+During the hypertensive crisis, blood may come from the nose.
 This is termed as epistaxis or nosebleed.
 This symptom indicates dangerous blood pressure which can be deadly if you don’t receive emergency medical care.